-Instead, Cohen offers these 3 powerful antidotes to worry:
+Instead, Cohen offers three powerful antidotes to worry:

 2. Cultivating a soothing inner voice.
 This voice, instead of adding fuel to the flames of anxiety, can cool down your anxiety with comforting self-talk, such as, “This is just a temporary mood.
 You’ll feel better soon” or “Just do the best you can.”

 3. Befriending all of your emotions.
 The opposite of worry is learning to welcome and accept every emotion as it arises.
 As Cohen writes, “When you watch your own emotional flow with no effort to change it, you realize you can endure it.”
 You also can make way for the next emotion that comes along—whether joy, sadness, or anger—and express it freely and responsibly.
 Cohen calls this process “healthy emotional flow.”